wikiknights/cs-materials/src/intro-to-c/conditionals/conditionals-practice.md

 ---

+1. Whenever Bob is in class, the variable `class` is set to 1, and 0 otherwise.
+If Bob is doing homework, the variable `homework` is set to 1, and 0 otherwise.
+Create an expression using boolean operators and the provided variables that would evaluate to true if Bob is doing their homework in class.

-1. Given the following program, what will be the output?
+2. Given the following program, what will be the output?

 ``` c
 #include <stdio.h>